petertilsen/cortex-bedrock/evaluation/README.md

 .
 ├── src/                  # Source code for different memory techniques │   ├── mem0/             # Implementation of the Mem0 technique
-│   ├── openai/           # Implementation of the OpenAI memory
+│   ├── bedrock/          # Implementation of the Bedrock memory
 │   ├── zep/              # Implementation of the Zep memory
 │   ├── rag.py            # Implementation of the RAG technique
 │   └── langmem.py        # Implementation of the Language-based memory